anabellabuckvar/climate_during_covid/README.md

-VARIABLES IN LINEAR REGRESSION MODEL score.y: score calculated for each state based on its overall sentiment on climate change (incorporated variables from clim dataset)
+VARIABLES IN LINEAR REGRESSION MODEL... score.y: score calculated for each state based on its overall sentiment on climate change (incorporated variables from clim dataset)

 transit_stations_percent_change_from_baseline: a state’s average percent change in transit station visit time/frequency over the course of March 15 to July 23, compared to a pre-COVID baseline timeframe of January 3 to February 6